marlonvazrep/doctoral_thesis/README.md

-# ODUTF - DATASET RGB-D PARA APLICAÇÕES DE DETECÇÃO E RECONHECIMENTO DE OBJETOS DOMÉSTICOS NA ROBOCUP@HOME BRASIL
+# ODUTF - DATASET FOR DOMESTIC OBJECT DETECTION AND RECOGNITION APPLICATIONS IN ROBOCUP@HOME BRAZIL

 This repository keep the algorithms to data generate used in the article.
 Also contain the link to the created dataset  to this project